Camping Food Ideas – No Refrigeration Required!

 Nothing is more quintessentially camping than roasting marshmallows over an open fire.

-What would evenings outside the tent be without this classic camping food?
-S’mores are made by turning graham crackers, marshmallows, and chocolate into mini sandwiches and then roasting them over a fire.
-Just make sure to keep the chocolate and marshmallows out of direct sunlight.
+What would evenings outside the tent be without classic camping s’mores?
+These are made by sandwiching marshmallows and chocolate between two graham crackers and then roasting them over a fire.
+Just make sure to store the chocolate and marshmallows out of direct sunlight beforehand!

 s'mores